iamtheblackunicorn/strawberrymilk/README.markdown

 ## INSTALLATION

 Move the executable on the path `strawberrymilk/target/release/strawberrymilk` to the directory where you keep your binary executables.
 If you are on Linux or Mac OSX, you might have to change permissions like this: `chmod a+x strawberrymilk`.
+If you have Rust's package manager installed, running `cargo install strawberrymilk` from a terminal window should also install ***Strawberry Milk***.

 ## USAGE